thayton/thayton.github.io/_posts/2014-11-28-form-handling-with-mechanize-and-beautifulsoup.md

+In this post, I'll go over the following:

-* Opening a page and selecting a form
+* Opening a page with mechanize and selecting a form
 * Filling in the form
 * Submitting the form
-* When things go wrong
+* What to do when things go wrong

 ### Setup
 {% highlight bash %}